Adada Enna Azhagu: Plot

 Vasan (Jai Akash) is the son of the psychiatrist Vaikam (Sarath Babu), who runs a mental hospital while Nisha (Nicole) is the daughter of the Defence Minister Alexander (Ashish Vidyarthi).
 Vasan is an avid fan of music but he pursues a MBBS course for fulfilling his father's wish.
 Before the graduation ceremony, Vasan shares with his friend (Karunas) the best moments he had during his college life.
 Last year, Nisha (Nicole) joined the medical college as a last year student.
 Vasan fell in love at first sight with his co-student Nisha and they even became friends.
 Nisha eventually fell in love with him but they couldn't express their love.

 At the graduation ceremony, Vasan and Nisha received gold medals from the hands of their fathers but they still cannot declare their love.
 One day, goons try to kidnap Nisha and her father saves her but, in the process, Nisha suffers a head injury.
 She is admitted to Vaikam's hospital as a mental patient.
 Vaikam suggests her father that music therapy might cure her mental illness and Vasan cures her by singing a song.
 Alexander is grateful to them so he is ready to give them anything in return for saving his daughter.
 Vasan and his parents then make a marriage proposal and Vasan tells Alexander that he was in love with Nisha.
 Alexander, who thinks that money and prestige are more important than anything else, turns down the offers and insults them.
 Thereafter, Vasan kidnaps Nisha but Alexander uses his powers and they are caught: Nisha is locked in her bedroom while Vasan is held by police officers.

 Vasan manages to escape from the police and releases his lover Nisha.
 Goons who want to kidnap Nisha, Alexander's henchmen and police officers are in pursuit of the young lovers.
 Afterwards, Alexander changes his mind and approves for their love marriage.

 Production

-T. M. Jayamurugan who directed Roja Malare (1997) made his return with Adada Enna Azhagu.
-He had also wielded the music baton for the film and added that the film is much more than just an ordinary love story.
-Jai Akash, who took a hiatus of four years from acting in Tamil cinema, signed to play the hero of the film while debutante Nicole was selected to play the heroine.
-Noted actor, Raghuvaran, died during the production of the film and he was replaced by actor Sarath Babu.
-Nicole played a glamourous role in the film and performed her own stunt of jumping off of the seventh floor of a building.
+Nicole played a glamorous role in the film and performed her own stunt of jumping off of the seventh floor of a building.

 Soundtrack

 The film score and the soundtrack were composed by T. M. Jayamurugan and Jeevan Thomas.
-The soundtrack, released in 2009, features 7 tracks with lyrics written by T. M. Jayamurugan.
+The soundtrack, released in 5 March 2009, features 7 tracks with lyrics written by T. M. Jayamurugan.